StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 02/06/2020 - Esrin - Minor bugfix to character sheet, soak value set to disabled for auto-calculation, encumbrance max and current values swapped to correct fields and current set to disabled for auto-calculation.
+- 02/06/2020 - CStadther - Major sheet restyling
 - 31/05/2020 - Esrin - Work in progress on the group management GM tool.
 Destiny Pool now working (will reset on page refresh).
 Player Character list under construction.
 - 31/05/2020 - Esrin - Bugfix to localisation hook for Gear Quantity on Character Sheet (thanks Alex | HDScurox for the bug report).
 - 31/05/2020 - CStadther - Added SASS configuration using Gulp.